Kenny Sebastian

 Kenneth Mathew Sebastian (born 31 December 1990) is an Indian stand-up comedian.
 He first rose to prominence through a YouTube channel that broadcasts clips of his stand-up shows, devotional song covers, in addition to original skits, garnering 152 million views since 2008.
 He has toured the United States, Singapore, the United Arab Emirates and Australia.
 In 2017, he produced an hour-long comedy special for Amazon Prime.
 He performs primarily in English, switching to Hindi for comic effect.
 He was also a judge in Comicstaan, a comedy reality show.
 He released his special The Most Interesting Person In The Room on Netflix in 2020.

 Early life and education

-Kenny Sebastian was born on 31 December 1990 to parents from Pala, Kerala, and was raised in Bangalore.
-His father was in the Navy, hence Sebastian migrated throughout his childhood.
+Kenneth Mathew Sebastian was born on 31 December 1990 in Pala, Kerala, and was raised in Bangalore.
+His father was in the Indian Navy, hence Sebastian migrated throughout his childhood.
 He speaks English, Hindi, Kannada and Malayalam.
 Sebastian went to Kendriya Vidyalaya N.A.L. for his education.
-He holds a degree in Visual Arts from the Karnataka Chitrakala Parishath.
+He holds a degree in Visual Arts from the College of Fine Arts, Bengaluru.
 Kenny married his longtime partner, Tracy Alison Viegas in Goa on 16 January 2022.
-The couple was also blessed with their first daughter Emily in 2024.
+The couple had their first daughter Emily in 2024.